 Women’s sexuality is what we might call an ambiguous topic, one filled with stigma, shame and lots of myths.
 For a long time women have received coded and overt rules and regulations about their sexuality, what they should and should not do.
 This leaves us women somewhat confused and continuously fighting with ourselves.
 Since the 60s, a turning point in the women’s movement, the topic of the mystical female sexuality has been hot.
 Doctors like Masters and Johnson studied what makes women’s bodies tick and women’s magazines endlessly tell us what we need and how to behave.
-However, in spite of this research, and seemingly well-intentioned advice, many are left more confused about our sexuality and our bodies.
+However, in spite of this research, and seemingly well-intended advice, many are left more confused about our sexuality and our bodies.

 Scarlet Ladies was founded by two women who wanted to hear real women’s stories, experiences and advice.
 We host panels, workshops, women’s coaching circles and retreats for women that focus on their sexuality.
 We wanted to create an environment without judgement to give women the freedom to explore their sexuality and speak about it openly.

 For us, talking about sex is fundamental to getting rid of shame and stigma that can surround female sexuality.
 By simply talking, we open up a conversation.
 We hear others’ opinions and naturally share.
 Consciously and subconsciously we learn something new and potentially break down barriers and judgments we had.
 Sex is literally one of the most natural thing us humans do alongside eating, sleeping and pooping.